homeruntech/rick-and-morty-native-template/INSTRUCTIONS.md

 ​
 Use modern React techniques and tools like hooks and contexts, where appropriate.
 This will give us the opportunity to better assess your library knowledge.

-We haven't set up formatting and linting tools.
+We haven't set up linting.
 Consider doing that yourself, given Code Quality is a scoring metric. =) ​
 ### Score
 ​